Billshark Review: Is It the Best Bill Negotiation Service?

 Billshark claims to have an impressive 90% success rate at saving money for customers, with millions of dollars in savings already accumulated.

-One interesting fact about Billshark is that it is backed by billionaire entrepreneur Mark Cuban, who is one of the stars of Shark Tank.
+One interesting fact about Billshark is that it is backed by billionaire entrepreneur Mark Cuban, who is the owner of the Dallas Mavericks, and one of the stars of Shark Tank.

 How Does Billshark Work?